How an NGO turned into a social enterprise

-The implementing power of Cordaid shows in the way we use Result Based Finance for Healthcare, Education and Security-programs.
-But also our investment funds, our local risk management and the cooperation with different companies all over the world breathe the entrepreneurial spirit that defines the changes we made within Cordaid.
+The implementing power of Cordaid shows in the way we use Results Based Finance for healthcare, education and security-programess.
+But also, our investment funds, our local risk management and the cooperation with different companies all over the world breathe the entrepreneurial spirit that defines the changes we made within Cordaid.

 And once our projects moved to open data, people started coming to us with questions, making managers feel more accountable.
 What’s more exciting, if a donor wants to know our output and social impact they can see it all on our website.
 For some donors, we don’t even need to send additional reports anymore, saving a lot of time and money.

 Sounds great!
 But many NGOs acknowledge all this and still shy away from the transformation citing the financial costs as an insurmountable barrier.
 Is that a valid point?
 And what was the cost of the change?

 The direct costs included hiring a change manager and a few consultants to help design a business plan.
 Altogether it amounted to, excluding indirect costs, EUR 300,000.
 In other words, less than one per cent of our turnover for one year.

 Given the immediate return, I don’t think that this is too high a price to pay for future proving your organisation.
 And in the first year after the transition our overall annual budget grew from EUR 129 million to EUR 181 million.
 Considering the cuts in the budgets coming from the Dutch government, this was a considerable growth, proving that Cordaid’s people were quick learners.

 What advice do you have for organisations considering this path?

 It’s important to make a clear assessment of where you are as an organisation.
 Take some time to understand the aspects of your internal culture, the way people work with each other (or not) and how they create their own islands.